What You’ll Learn

 Negotiate your closing costs: Although most third-party fees are likely set in stone, those who charge lender fees may be willing to negotiate.
 It never hurts to ask if there’s any wiggle room.

-Choose a lender with fewer fees: If haggling isn’t your style, you could simply choose a lender that doesn’t charge any unnecessary lender fees (like Better Mortgage).
+Choose a lender with fewer fees: If haggling isn’t your style, you could simply choose a lender like Better Mortgage that doesn’t charge any unnecessary lender fees.

-Buy down your mortgage: Rate-and-term refinancers with extra cash on hand, may want to lower their long term costs by buying down their mortgage at closing.
-By putting down more towards your principal at closing, you’ll pay less interest in the long run.
+Buy down your mortgage: If you’re doing a rate-and-term refinance and find yourself with some extra cash on hand, you could choose to lower your long-term costs by buying down your principal amount at closing.
+By reducing your principal amount at the outset of your new loan, you’ll pay less interest in the long run.

 How to compare lender refinance costs

 A Loan Estimate will help you compare costs across lenders and ensure there are no surprises.
-Again, we can show you which fees you should and shouldn’t pay in the mortgage process.
+Again, we can show you which fees you should and shouldn’t plan to pay in the mortgage process.

 Let us help lower your refinance costs